The Capim Dourado: Brazil's golden treasure, from nature to jewelry

 - avoid getting the jewelry wet;

-- Avoid wearing jewelry during physical activities.
+- avoid wearing jewelry during physical activities.

-Find our collection of Capim Dourado jewelry via the link above.
+Find our Capim Dourado jewelry collection here.

-Enhance your Amazonikaa experience with our other blog articles.
+Enrich your Amazonikaa experience with our other blog articles.

 Back to blog